thosgood/this-weeks-finds/markdown/151-200/week187.md

 week187

 Okay!
 Here comes the climax of our story linking q-mathematics, Dynkin diagrams, incidence geometry and categorification!
-I\'ll be amazed if you follow what I\'m saying, because doing so will require that you remember everything I\'ve ever told you.
-But I can\'t help talking about this stuff, because it\'s so cool.
+I'll be amazed if you follow what I'm saying, because doing so will require that you remember everything I've ever told you.
+But I can't help talking about this stuff, because it's so cool.
 So, please at least *pretend* to pay attention.
 I promise to ratchet things down a notch next week.

 Last time I described a bunch of things you can get from a Dynkin